A secondary school boy who yearns for a life of stardom and a pair of killer heels

-Everybody’s Talking About Jamie plays at Nottingham's Theatre Royal until Saturday 30 September 2023.
+Everybody’s Talking About Jamie plays at Nottingham's Theatre Royal from Wednesday 23 to Saturday 26 February 2022.

 We have a favour to ask